-The campaign, created in-house by the brand team, features five different adult ex-smokers who are all above 30 and who have struggled to switch from combustible cigarettes over periods ranging from eight to thirty-five years.
+The campaign, created in-house by the brand team, features five different adult ex-smokers who are all above 30 and have struggled to switch from combustible cigarettes over periods ranging from eight to 35 years.

 It will run in out-of-home sites in London, Birmingham, Manchester, Liverpool, Leeds, Glasgow, Cardiff, Bristol, Newcastle and Belfast – cities where there is a high prevalence for smoking – and close to alcohol and tobacco consumption outlets.

 It will also be supported by an educational PR campaign and local brand ambassador activity giving greater detail on each ex-smoker’s switching journey and their reasons for switching.